Ronnie O'Sullivan

 Playing Style

 O'Sullivan's game defies easy categorisation because it operates at a different tempo and register from any other player.
 Where others construct breaks methodically, O'Sullivan flows — his cue action generating extraordinary power and spin that allow him to create positions other players cannot reach.
-His long potting is lethal, his safety play deceptively astute, and his ability to read a frame several shots ahead of his opponent creates an almost telepathic impression when he is on song.
 What sets him apart from every other great player is that he makes the game look effortless, even when playing the most technically demanding shots in snooker.

 Career Biography